jyanar/flatiron-ccn-workshop-2025/docs/source/index.md

 ## Setup

 Before the workshop, please try to complete the following steps.
-If you are unable to do so, we have an installation help session at the Flatiron Institute, 160 5th Ave, Room 418, from 2 to 5pm on Wednesday, January 29.
+If you are unable to do so, we have an installation help session at the Flatiron Institute, 160 5th Ave, in the 3rd floor conference center, from 2 to 5pm on Wednesday, January 29.
 Please come by!

 0. Make sure you have `git` installed.
 It is installed by default on most Mac and Linux machines, but you may need to install it if you are on Windows.
 [These instructions](https://github.com/git-guides/install-git) should help.
 1. Clone the github repo for this workshop: